isabella232/mailpenny/README.md

 ## Tests

-Run `guard` in a console to run minitests everytime you modify tested files.
+Run `guard` in a console to run rspec everytime you modify tested files.
 Make sure everything is tested.

 ## Production